Dream set-ups for lottery winners

 The whole thing kind of went from ’I would like some fancy speakers’ to entire house renovations with all the whistles and bells.

-So what crazy splash-outs did we come up with?
+Dream set-ups for lottery winners – so what out of control splash-outs did we come up with?

 It started out very civil.
 Both Deano and Bart already have a set-up that they are pretty happy with.
 For Deano that means an audiophile listening room with all the perks that makes a vinyl lover happy; for Bart that is a dedicated home theatre with a native Sony 4K projector.
 Not many days go by without either of these rooms being used.
 The Rapallo men walk the talk.